 Your health is #1.

 We are in the prime of our lives, and it may feel like we’re invincible.
 However, it’s important to take precautions to protect our health.
 In the midst of the COVID-19 pandemic, following health practices is even more important than usual.
 Wearing a face covering, washing your hands, physically distancing yourself, eating a balanced diet and getting enough sleep (7-9 hours per night) are critical to avoid illness.
-Protecting our own health and the health of others will significantly impact the rest of our semester on campus.
+Protecting our own health and the health of others will significantly impact whether we are remote or in-person this semester.

 You’re not alone.